Milnor fibre boundary of a non-isolated surface singularity: Plumbing graphs of and

-Let $e$ be such a cutting edge, and we will use the notations of (\ref{2edg}) regarding this edge.
+Let $e$ be such a cutting edge, and use the notations of \ref{2edg} regarding this edge.
 Let $T_e$ be the torus component of $\partial (\partial_{2,j}F)$ corresponding to $e$.
-Furthermore, consider the fibration $T_e\to L_j$ from (\ref{prop:sier}).
+Furthermore, consider the fibration $T_e\to L_j$ from \ref{prop:sier}.
 Then the fiber of this projection consists of $d(e)$ circles, the corresponding orbit of the (permutation) action of $m'_{j,ver}$ on $\partial F'_j$.
-(Recall that $m'_{j,hor}$ acts on $T_e$ trivially, cf. (\ref{prop:sier})(\ref{mon}).)
+In particular, the number of connected components of $\partial F'_j$ is $\sum_{e\in \cale_{cut,j}}d(e)$, as it was already noticed in (\ref{eq:tr}).
+Recall also that $m'_{j,hor}$ acts on $T_e$ trivially, cf. \ref{prop:sier}(\ref{mon}).
+For more details see section \ref{2edg}.